bearandhammer/knowledge-vault/obsidian-vault/🫀 Life/Crunch Plan.md

 7:20am - out of bed.
 Morning walk increase to ~50 minutes (each day).
 Usual 30 minute lunch time walk.
-Usual 30 minute evening walk (if not running).
+Usual 30 minute evening walk (if not running in the evening).
-20 minutes of 'house jogging'.
+~30 minutes of 'house jogging' (if not running).

 ## 01/06/2022